 ETRADE Securities relies on customer payables, securities lending, and internal and external lines of credit to provide liquidity and to fund margin lending.
-At March 31, 2018, ETRADE Securities' external liquidity lines totaled approximately \$1.1 billion and included the following:
+At June 30, 2018, ETRADE Securities' external liquidity lines totaled approximately \$1.3 billion and included the following:

-- A 364-day, \$450 million senior unsecured committed revolving credit facility with a syndicate of banks, with a maturity date in June 2018 and a commitment fee of 0.35% on unused balances - Secured committed lines of credit with two unaffiliated banks, aggregating to \$175 million, with a maturity date in June 2018 and a commitment fee of 0.15% on unused balances - Unsecured uncommitted lines of credit with three unaffiliated banks, aggregating to \$125 million, of which \$50 million matures in June 2018 and the remaining lines have no maturity date - · Secured uncommitted lines of credit with several unaffiliated banks, aggregating to \$375 million with no maturity date
+- A 364-day, \$600 million senior unsecured committed revolving credit facility with a syndicate of banks, with a maturity date in June 2019 which replaced a \$450 million 364-day, senior unsecured committed revolving credit facility - Secured committed lines of credit with two unaffiliated banks, aggregating to \$175 million, with maturity dates in June 2019 - Unsecured uncommitted lines of credit with three unaffiliated banks, aggregating to \$125 million, of which \$50 million matures in June 2019 and the remaining lines have no maturity date

+· Secured uncommitted lines of credit with several unaffiliated banks, aggregating to \$375 million with no maturity date

 The revolving credit facility contains certain covenants, including maintenance covenants related to ETRADE Securities' minimum consolidated tangible net worth and regulatory net capital ratio.
-There were no outstanding balances for any of these lines at March 31, 2018.
+There were no outstanding balances for any of these lines at June 30, 2018.
 ETRADE Securities also maintains lines of credit with the parent company and ETRADE Bank.